psychiatric-genomics-consortium/mdd-rmUKBB/README.md

 ### Step 4: Conduct meta-analytic GWAS

 Meta analysis was first conducted on the 29 PGC MDD cohorts using the `rmUKBB` summary statistics.
-These meta-analytic results were then meta-analyzed with the additional cohorts (DECODE, GenScot, GERA, iPsych, 23andMe).
+These meta-analytic results were then meta-analyzed with the additional cohorts (deCODE, GenScot, GERA, iPsych, 23andMe).
 See Section 5 of [gwas.md](gwas.md).

 ## Data Availability